GoogleCloudPlatform/community/tutorials/monitoring-jvm-metrics-gke/index.md

 ---

 GKE offers built-in capabilities to monitor containers, providing insights into memory, CPU, and I/O resources.
-JVM applications, however, have different memory configurations (heap versus non-heap), and each memory space can be split in several other parts (such as eden, tenured, and survivor).
+JVM applications, however, have different memory configurations (heap versus non-heap), and each memory space is split in several parts (such as eden, tenured, and survivor).
 Often, Java developers face issues with memory configurations, and having the capability to inspect an application's memory utilization is essential.

 Conventional APM tools make use of a [Java agent](https://docs.oracle.com/javase/7/docs/api/java/lang/instrument/package-summary.html) that's added to the